Wilson says Kelly lied, used 'racist term' during his emotional briefing

 Kelly also defended Trump, who touched off the controversy on Monday by falsely claiming President Barack Obama had not called the families of fallen soldiers.

-Toward the end of his 18-minute appearance from the briefing room podium, Kelly also outlined a situation in 2015, when he was attending the dedication of a new FBI field office in Miami to two fallen agents, and referred to “a congresswoman” who spoke at the event as an “empty barrel.”
+Toward the end of his 18-minute appearance on Thursday, Kelly also recalled attending a ceremony in 2015 dedicating a new FBI field office in Miami to two fallen agents, and, without identifying her, referred to a congresswoman who spoke at the event.

 “A congresswoman stood up, and in the long tradition of empty barrels making the most noise, stood up there and all of that and talked about how she was instrumental in getting the funding for that building, and how she took care of her constituents because she got the money,” Kelly said Thursday.
-He did not mention Wilson by name at any point during his remarks.
-“And she sat down, and we were stunned.
+"And she sat down, and we were stunned.
 Stunned that she had done it.
-Even for someone that is that empty a barrel, we were stunned,” Kelly added.
+Even for someone that is that empty a barrel, we were stunned."

-Wilson appeared Friday to understand that the remarks were directed at her, and accused Kelly of lying about the appearance, explaining to CNN that she played no part in securing the funding for the building.
+Wilson accused Kelly of lying about the appearance, explaining to the Miami Herald Thursday night that she played no part in securing the funding for the building.

-“I heard his remarks and I heard him say that I bragged that I secured the money for FBI building in Miramar, and that’s a lie,” she said.
-“I was not even in Congress in 2009 when the money for the building was secured.
-That’s a lie, how dare he.”
+“That is crazy that I got [the money] and Mr. Obama just gave it to me,” Wilson told the paper.
+“That building was funded long before I got to Congress.
+I didn’t say that.
+I have staff, people who write the speeches.
+You can’t say that.”

-Wilson, who took office in January 2011, explained that she played a role in naming the building after two fallen FBI agents.
+Wilson, who took office in January 2011, explained that she did play a role in naming the building after the two FBI agents, sponsoring such legislation in 2015.

-Wilson sponsored legislation in 2015 that named the building after the two slain FBI agents.
-According to the Miami Herald, money for the building was approved in September 2010, before Wilson would have even won her congressional election.
+Money for the building was approved in September 2010, before Wilson won her congressional election, according to the Herald.

 In a statement to the paper Thursday night, the White House said it “stands by Gen. Kelly’s account of the event.”